 And I have enjoyed watching that very much, with Contador’s comeback on the Mortirolo probably being the most exciting hour of an overall eventful race.

 However, that was just to warm me up for my own Giro d’Italia 2015, which will obviously be even more epic and I am counting down the days left to the start…

-Remembering that a more or less famous climb like the Cauberg is not much more than an appetizer for any climb in Italy, many of which will be between 10 and 25 times the length of that one…
+Realizing that a more or less famous climb like the Cauberg is not much more than an appetizer for any climb in Italy, since many of those will be between 10 and 25 times the length of that…

 Driving short stretches, finding spots to short park, getting in and out of the car – whatever the weather – taking pictures, there’s more to it than meets the eye…

 So, if needed, I will adjust my stages, prioritizing the climbs I really, really want to complete.

 I will probably be running into many more attractive climbs I have not even scheduled in yet, which might also mean that I will drop climbs I did include in their favor.

 For instance, I’ve cycled up the Stelvio from Bormio twice – I’m not dropping the climb from Prato – and both ends of the Gavia.

 So, as beautiful as they may be, I might sacrifice those for some as of yet undiscovered gem.